All articles

 Share this article

-Docs are the first line of defense for customer support.
-The new Mintlify Help Center starter kit, AI ticket deflection, and directory pages make it faster than ever to launch one.
+Help centers are the first line of defense for customer support.
+The new Mintlify Help Center starter kit and AI ticket deflection make it faster than ever to launch one.

-A help center is the first line of defense for customer support — users search it before opening a ticket, and agents check it before drafting a response.
-The better your help center, the fewer tickets your team has to handle.
+A help center is the first line of defense for customer support.
+It's where users go to get answers before opening a ticket.
+The better and more robust your help center, the fewer tickets your team has to handle.

 Companies like Lovable and Dub are using Mintlify to power their help centers alongside their developer documentation.
 As more teams adopt this pattern, we've been investing in making the help center experience on Mintlify more native.
 Today we're releasing a new help center starter kit to make it faster to get up and running.